How To Get The Help You Need: Resources For Your Mental Health Journey

 Despite the wide range of mental health resources available, there are other potential pitfalls on the road to getting care.
 While over 90% of people in the US had some form of health insurance as of 2022, it can be tricky to find mental health treatment that’s covered, convenient, and in your area.
 If you know what kind of help you want but are struggling to find a provider, you might try connecting with one through:

-• Your insurance company, if applicable.
+Your insurance company, if applicable, can be a valuable resource.
 Many insurance companies provide directories of in-network mental health providers, but these may not always be up to date.
 Before booking an appointment, it can be a good idea to contact the provider directly to confirm they are still in your network.
 Contacting your insurance company may also help you get a sense of what will be covered and how much it will cost.

-• Your employer, if applicable.
+Your employer, if applicable, can also be a valuable resource.
 In addition to insurance, some employers offer employee assistance programs (EAPs).
 These programs often provide free or low-cost counseling, mental health evaluations, and specialist referrals to employees and their families.
 EAP providers may also be able to connect you to a longer-term mental health provider who is covered by your company’s insurance.

-• Your school, if applicable.
+Your school, if applicable, can be a helpful resource for mental health support.
 If you’re in college or graduate school, you may be able to receive mental health support through your institution.
 Schools typically have on-campus counseling, psychiatric services, and crisis counseling for students.
 Your campus mental health center may also be able to connect you with support groups, clubs, and other resources, depending on your needs.

-• Your doctor.
+Your doctor can be a good starting point.
 If you’re looking for mental health support but are not sure where to turn, you may find it helpful to talk to your primary care doctor.
 Although medical doctors generally don’t offer mental health care directly, they are usually familiar with resources in the area and they can often refer you to a specialist depending on your needs and symptoms.
 Some doctors may also be able to prescribe medication for mental health concerns.

 A man sits hunched over in a chair in his therapists office and listens to his male therapist talk with a serious expression.